Jessicavazm/t3-revision-part1/README.md

 - toBe:	Strict equality (===) Primitive values (numbers, strings).
 This checks the memory references.
 - toEqual: Deep equality (content) Objects, arrays, or nested structures.
 This checks the value and the data type structure.
 - Test coverage: script command that makes sure the implemented test covers all the basic features.
 It gives you information such as: missed case tests.
+- Globals:
+    - Jest provides global functions like test, expect, and describe to simplify writing tests.
+    - These globals remove the need for imports in every test file.
+    - You can disable them if you prefer explicit imports.
 - Mock functions: Known as 'Spies' functions.
 Spies lets you spy on the behavior of a function.
+Mock functions expects pretended values.

+    //mock fn
+    niceLogger = jest.fn();

+    // mock pretended expected value
+    niceLogger.mockReturnValue("Hello World!")